-Boooam is a high-risk ransomware that stealthily infiltrates computers and encrypts most of stored data.
-While encrypting, Boooam appends each filename with ".email@example.com" extension - developers' email address (e.g., encrypted "sample.jpg" would be renamed to "sample.jpg.booam@cock_li").
-In addition, Boooam generates an html file ("HOW_TO_DECRYPT_FILES.html") and drops it in every existing folder.
-This ransomware was firstly discovered by malware researcher Raby.
+First discovered by malware researcher, Raby, Boooam is high-risk ransomware that stealthily infiltrates computers and encrypts most stored data.
+During encryption, Boooam appends each filename with the ".email@example.com" extension plus the developer's email address (e.g., "sample.jpg" might be renamed to a filename such as "sample.jpg.booam@cock_li").
+In addition, Boooam generates an HTML file ("HOW_TO_DECRYPT_FILES.html") and stores it in every existing folder.

-The created html file delivers a short message stating that data is encrypted and that a decryption key is necessary to restore it.
-In order to receive the key victims must contact Boooam's developers via provided email address.
-The message does not provide any additional information and it is currently unknown whether Boooam uses symmetric or asymmetric cryptography.
-Nevertheless, the claims that decryption requires a key are true.
-The problem is that cyber criminals store all keys in a remote server.
-Therefore, after contacting these persons victims will be asked to pay a ransom.
-Cyber criminals typically ask for $500-$1500 and the payments typically have to be submitted using various cryptocurrencies (e.g., Bitcoin, Monero, Ethereum, DASH, or another).
-Nonetheless, no matter how low or high the price is, it should never be paid.
-Research results show that cyber criminals typically ignore victims after they submit payments.
-Therefore, paying usually gives no positive result and users merely get scammed.
-For this reason, all encouragements to contact these persons (and especially submit payments) should be ignored.
-Unfortunately, Boooam is an undecryptable ransomware, meaning that there are no tools capable of cracking its encryption and restoring data for free.
-The only possible solution is to restore everything from a backup, if there is one created.
+The new HTML file delivers a short message stating that data is encrypted and that a decryption key is necessary to restore it.
+To receive their key, each victim must contact Boooam's developers via an email address provided.
+The message provides no additional information and it is currently unknown whether Boooam uses symmetric or asymmetric cryptography, however, claims that decryption requires a key are accurate.
+Cyber criminals store all keys on a remote server.
+Therefore, after contacting these people, victims are asked to pay a ransom for release of their keys.
+Cyber criminals typically demand $500-$1500, and payments must usually be submitted through various cryptocurrencies (e.g., Bitcoin, Monero, Ethereum, DASH, or others).
+Regardless of the cost, do not pay.
+Research shows that cyber criminals typically ignore victims after they submit payments.
+Therefore, paying usually gives no positive result and users are scammed.
+Therefore, ignore all requests to contact these people or submit payments.
+Unfortunately, Boooam is undecryptable ransomware and there are no tools capable of cracking the encryption and restoring data free of charge.
+The only solution is to restore everything from a backup, if one has been created.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Boooam is a regular ransomware and, therefore, it shares many similarities with dozens of other infections, such as CAGO, FreezedByWizard, Besub, and TROLL.
-As with Boooam, listed examples also encrypt data and make ransom demands (developers blackmail victims by offering a paid recovery).
-There typically are only two major differences: size of ransom and type of encryption algorithm used.
-Unluckily, encryptions are typically performed using RSA, AES, and other high-end cryptographies that generate unique decryption keys.
-Thus, if the virus is flawlessly developed then decrypting data manually (without the help of developers) is impossible.
-Ransomware infections are one of the main reasons why you should maintain regular data backups.
-Bear in mind that locally stored backups will be compromised alongside with regular data, which is why you should keep them in a remote server or unplugged storage device.
-Moreover, there's always a chance that used server/hardware will be damaged.
-For this reason ,we recommend to have multiple backup copies stored in different locations.
+Boooam is a regular ransomware and, therefore, shares many similarities with dozens of other infections, such as CAGO, FreezedByWizard, Besub, and TROLL.
+As with Boooam, these examples also encrypt data and make ransom demands (developers blackmail victims by offering paid recovery of their files).
+There typically just two major differences: size of ransom and type of encryption algorithm used.
+Unfortunately, encryptions are typically performed using RSA, AES, and other high-end cryptographies that generate unique decryption keys.
+Therefore, unless the virus has bugs/flaws, decrypting data manually (without the help of developers) is impossible.
+Ransomware infections are one of the main reasons why you should maintain regular backups.
+Bear in mind, however, that locally stored backups are compromised together with regular data, and thus you should store backups on a remote server or unplugged storage device.
+Furthermore, there is always the chance that servers and hardware can be damaged, so have multiple backup copies stored in different locations.

 How did ransomware infect my computer?

-Ransomware infections are usually distributed the following tools/methods: fake software updaters and cracks, trojans, email spam campaigns, and unofficial software download sources.
-Fake software updaters usually infect computers by exploiting outdated software's bugs/flaws or simply downloading and installing malware rather than actual updates.
-Same goes for fake cracks which infect computers rather than providing users with access to software's paid features.
-Trojans are essentially infectious programs that stealthily infiltrate computers with the intention to inject additional malware.
-Email spam campaigns are used to send hundreds of thousands of deceptive emails that contain messages encouraging recipients to open attached links/files which are malicious.
-It is also likely for these attachments to be presented as some important documents (e.g., invoices, bills, receipts, etc.) - crooks do this to create the impression of legitimacy and increase the chance of tricking recipients into opening.
-Third party software download sources (Peer-to-Peer [P2P] networks [like torrents, eMule, etc.], freeware download/free file hosting sites and similar) are also used in a similar manner.
-Crooks present malicious executables as legitimate software.
-As a result, users end up infecting their computers manually.
+Ransomware infections are usually distributed the following tools/methods: fake software updaters and 'cracks', trojans, spam email campaigns, and unofficial software download sources.
+Fake software updaters usually infect computers by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than updates.
+The same applies to fake cracks, which infect computers rather than providing access to registered software.
+Trojans are infectious programs that stealthily infiltrate computers to inject additional malware.
+Spam email campaigns are used to send hundreds of thousands of deceptive emails that contain messages encouraging recipients to open attached links/files, which are malicious.
+It is also likely for these attachments will be presented as 'important documents' (e.g., invoices, bills, receipts, etc.).
+Criminals do this to give the impression of legitimacy and increase the chance of tricking recipients into opening malicious files.
+Third party software download sources (Peer-to-Peer [P2P] networks [torrents, eMule, etc.], freeware download/free file hosting sites and similar) are also used in a similar manner.
+Criminals present malicious executables as legitimate software.
+In this way, users can end up manually infecting their systems.